DrWarpMan/steam-hour-booster/README.md

 ## FAQ

-### Is this safe to use?
+### Can I get banned?
-People have been using similar programs for years (decades?) without any issues.\
+People have been using these kinds of "hour boosters" for years, without issues.\
 Don't take my word for it though, use at your own risk.